Materials-Consortia/OPTIMADE/optimade.rst

 Trajectories Entries
 --------------------

-- **Description**: The :entry:`trajectories` entry is used to share data belonging to sequences of structures, for example, from molecular dynamics or Monte Carlo simulations.
+- **Description**: The :entry:`trajectories` entry is used to share data belonging to ordered sequences of structures such as, for example, those originating from molecular dynamics or Monte Carlo simulations.

   The individual steps of the trajectories are called frames.

-  Some examples of the data that can be shared are the particle positions, the pressure and the energies.
+  :entry:`trajectories` entries have:

-  :entry:`trajectories` entries have the properties described in the section `Properties Used by Multiple Entry Types`_ as well as the property `nframes`_ and `reference_frames`_.
+    - the properties described in the section `Properties Used by Multiple Entry Types`_;

-  Furthermore, :entry:`trajectories` can optionally have relationships and database-specific fields.
-  The properties defined for the structures endpoint can also be used for trajectories.
-  In this case the values of these properties are however lists of whatever type has been defined for the original structures property.
+    - the properties `nframes`_ and `reference_frames`_, described below;

+    - all custom properties defined in the `Structures Entries`_ endpoint are also used for trajectories, with the following difference: each property is extended by wrapping it in a list, so that they each custom property of a Structure becomes a list with an additional first dimension `dim_frames` (of size `nframes`).

-  This allows these properties to change during the trajectory.
+  This allows these properties to be defined for each frame, and thus possibly change during the trajectory.
-  The dimension that corresponds to the steps of the trajectory MUST have :field:`range_id` = :val:`"frames"` for that dimension in its property definition, See `Property Definition keys from JSON Schema`_.
+  For example, the property `lattice_vectors`_ for a trajectory with 100 frames would be a three-dimensional list of floats, where the first dimension has a size of 100 (the number of frames), and the second and third dimensions have a size of 3 (representing the lattice vectors at each frame).
+  For data-transfer efficiency reasons, the server MAY define as :field:`compactable` the additional first dimension `dim_frames` for some of these properties, so as to return them in the `Compact list representation`_ format, e.g., if these are not changing during the trajectory.

+  Other database-specific properties MAY also be provided.
+These might include properties computed for all or some frames, such as the energy, the pressure or the temperature.

 nframes
 ~~~~~~~